SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/exercises-simple-calculations/exercises-simple-calculations.md

-## Exercises: simple calculations
+## Exercises: Simple Calculations

-Let us confirm the knowledge gained througout this chapter with a few more exercises.
+Let's strengthen the knowledge gained throughout this chapter with a few more exercises.